Structured Interviews: Configuration and Best Practices

 In a structured interview, the AI moderator behaves like a disciplined human interviewer following a precise script:

-• Fixed question order — Questions are asked sequentially as they appear in your interview guidelines
+- Fixed question order — Questions are asked sequentially as they appear in your interview guide

 This makes structured interviews ideal for studies where consistency and comparability across participants are paramount.